UA-Libraries-Research-Data-Services/SmiNav/README.md

      python3 -m venv .venv
      ```
    - This will create a new directory called `.venv` in your project folder.
 This directory contains a local Python environment that is isolated from your system-wide Python installation.
-   -

 2. **Activate the Virtual Environment**:
-   - Once the virtual environment is created, you need to activate it.
-Run the following command:
+   - Once the virtual environment is created, activate it:
      - On Ubuntu/Debian:
        ```bash
        source .venv/bin/activate